Japanuspus/nonogram_rs/README.md

-# passion_rs - a rust solution to the qotw _passion_ challenge by SORFJ
+# passion_rs - a rust nonogram solver

+Used for solving qotw _passion_ challenge by SORFJ.